checkout51/c51-coding-challenge/README.md

 3. Repository pattern
 4. Unit Testing
 5. Documentation with an overview of your solution, including any instructions on how to run it.
-6. Bonus points For:
-    a.
-Setting up a working SQL database, along with database deployment scripts
+6. Bonus points for setting up a working SQL database, along with database deployment scripts
 7. Double bonus points for a solution that does all of the above with minimal set up instructions.
 Ideally, we run one command from within your code base to deloy and run your app.